 After dropping my luggage at the hotel, Yuliya and I headed to the Metro to meet her husband Andrei, for lunch.
 The Metro in Minsk is incredibly simple yet slightly confusing at the same time.
 There are only two lines and they cross in the center – just a fraction of the size of Moscow’s system and without the 5 minute escalator rides up and down.
 To ride, you buy a purple plastic token (a “zheton”), which costs 1300 rubles (about 15 cents) and looks like it belongs in a children’s board game.

-Most signs are in Belarussian and announcements are made primarily in Belarussian with the occasional announcement in Russian to follow.
-Confusion occasionally ensues because some of the stops have Russian and Belarussian names that are quite different.
+Most signs are in Belarusian and announcements are made primarily in Belarusian with the occasional announcement in Russian to follow.
+Confusion occasionally ensues because some of the stops have Russian and Belarusian names that are quite different.
 For example, the Metro lines cross at the Kupalovskaya and Oktyabrskaya stations, but the conductor and the map both refer to Oktyabrskaya as Kastrichnitskaya.
 Similarly, later in the week, Yuliya told me to meet her at the Vostok stop, which is called Ushod on the official map.

 A surprise at the Opera House

 That evening, I ventured out on my own to see a Russian opera, Snegurochka, at the National Opera House.
 My ticket cost 28,000 rubles – just over $3.
 Built in 1938, the opera house was recently remodeled, with marble corridors accented in gold and red velvet adorning the theater seats.
 A large Christmas tree provided a centerpiece for photos for nearly everyone who walked through the doors.
 To my surprise, the program I purchased even had an English translation explaining each act.